-Its most iconic brand, registered in 1942, is Viña Ardanza (600,000 bottles, around €19 in Spain).
+Its most iconic brand, registered in 1942, is Viña Ardanza (600,000 bottles, around €20 in Spain).
 It is a blend of 80% Tempranilllo grown in the Rioja Alta villages of Fuenmayor and Cenicero, and 20% Garnacha from Tudelilla, in Rioja Baja, where the winery owns 63 hectares which guarantee a homogeneous style of wine.
-Annual production is not the norm, but the latest vintages, 2004, 2005, 2007 and 2008, are particularly noteworthy.
+Annual production is not the norm, but the latest vintages, 2004, 2005, 2007, 2008 and 2009, are particularly noteworthy.
 From 2004, the Tempranillo variety ages for 36 months in oak barrels as usual, but Garnacha sees just 30 months in oak in an effort to maintain freshness and fruit presence along with the aging character.

 Gran Reservas deserve a special mention.
 They are named after decisive moments in the history of the company: Gran Reserva 890 honours its birth in 1890.
-It is aged for six years (instead of four), costs around €75 and its production reaches 10,000 bottles).
-Gran Reserva 904 takes its name from the merge of La Rioja Alta and Bodegas Ardanza in 1904 (around €30; 150,000 bottles).
+It is aged for six years (instead of four), costs around €110 and its production reaches 10,000 bottles).
+Gran Reserva 904 takes its name from the merge of La Rioja Alta and Bodegas Ardanza in 1904 (around €42; 150,000 bottles).
 Both are perfect examples of this category thanks to their aromatic complexity, silky tannins and evocative power.
-Vintages 1998 and 2001 are specially interesting.
+Vintages 1998, 2001 and 2005 are specially interesting.

 Nowadays La Rioja Alta is an important winery group which includes Torre de Oña in Rioja Alavesa, Lagar de Cervera in Rías Baixas and Bodegas Áster in Ribera del Duero.